We prepare our students to be engaged global citizens and critical thinkers.

 1. The basic required course is HIST 3705.

-Students are also strongly encouraged to study abroad at a university in the Middle East.
+Students are strongly encouraged to study abroad at a university in the Middle East.

 Contact